ezrahall1/how-to-build-a-REST-API/README.md

 # REST API with Node.js and Express

-In this REST API project using Node.js and Express.
-I demonstrate how to retrieve patients medical records, update patients personal information such as: address, phone number etc, add a new patient to the system and delete existing patient medical records from the database.
-I used Postman to send my API requests and to test the code.
+In this Node.js and Express REST API project, I showcase the implementation of functionalities for managing patients' medical records.
+The demonstration encompasses retrieving medical records, updating personal information like addresses and phone numbers, adding new patients to the system, and deleting existing patient medical records from the database.
+The entire process is facilitated using Postman, which serves as a tool for sending API requests and testing the code.
+By presenting these key operations, the project provides insights into building a robust and versatile RESTful API for healthcare data management using the Node.js and Express frameworks, ensuring seamless interactions with patient records

 <h2>Services Used</h2>